-The following table sets out the total remuneration for the period 1 October 2022 to 30 September 2023 for Senior Management, MRTs and Other Staff.
+The following table sets out the total remuneration for the period 1 October 2023 to 30 September 2024 for Senior Management, MRTs and Other Employees.
 The total remuneration figures include fixed and variable elements of remuneration.

-The Firm has identified a total of 20 MRTs for the period 1 October 2022 to 30 September 2023.
+The Firm identified a total of 24 MRTs for the period 1 October 2023 to 30 September 2024, including leavers.